 He had a number of previous wives, although it’s difficult to ascertain just how many.
 Many accounts have Elva as his third wife, while others state she was his fourth.
 He was only 30 himself, when he went on trial.
 His first wife divorced him on the grounds of unimaginable cruelty.
 The next few wives, in either account, were all dead under mysterious circumstances.

 Judge J. M. McWhorter presided over the trial.
 Shue’s defense team consisted of William Rucker and James Gardener.
 Gardener was the first African American attorney in Greenbrier, and the first in the state to defend a white man.
 Gardener is also called Jas.
 P. D. Graham in some sources.
 The defense tried every method employable to trick Mary Heaster or to manipulate her story.
 They couldn’t.
 They put Shue on the stand, but he contradicted himself several times and became an unreliable witness.

-The trial revealed Trout was also an ex-convict who had served time for horse theft.
+It was established that Trout was a former prisoner for horse theft.
+The trial lasted 8 days.
 Mary also brought the sheet in question as an exhibit in the courtroom.

 Members of the jury at trial were: